-The answer is tricky, because it totally depends on the country you live.
+The answer is tricky because it totally depends on the country you live.

-For this reason we have prepared this guide where we explain how AliExpress customs work in every country.
+For this reason, we have prepared this guide where we explain how AliExpress customs work in every country.

 In England, according to law, buyers are obliged to pay customs on all packages arriving from other countries.

-If you'd like to avoid doing paperwork, you can pay VAT directly through AliExpress if the order is under £135.
-You'd pay a 20% of the total of the product through the shopping cart, and the Chinese platform will send this amount to the UK Tax Authority, thus exempting you from paying it when it arrives to England.
+If you'd like to avoid doing paperwork, you can pay the VAT directly through AliExpress if the order is under £135.
+You'd pay a 20% of the total of the product through the shopping cart, and the Chinese platform will send this amount to the UK Tax Authority, thus exempting you from paying it when it arrives in England.